GeorgeWebDevCy/tcn-mlm/readme.txt

 == Installation ==
 1. Upload the `tcn-mlm` directory to `/wp-content/plugins/` or install the plugin via the WordPress admin Plugins screen.
 2. Activate **TCN MLM** through the Plugins screen.
-3. Install the update checker dependency by running `composer require yahnis-elsts/plugin-update-checker` inside the plugin folder *or* by placing the library in `plugin-update-checker/`.
+3. The Plugin Update Checker library ships with the plugin (see the `plugin-update-checker/` directory).
+If you prefer to manage dependencies with Composer, replace that folder with your own autoload setup.
 4. If you use a GitHub branch other than `main`, add a filter to `tcn_mlm_update_repository_branch` (or define the `TCN_MLM_UPDATE_REPOSITORY_BRANCH` constant) so the updater tracks the correct branch.
 5. Visit the TCN MLM settings page (coming soon) to complete onboarding.

 == Frequently Asked Questions ==
 = How do automated updates work? =
-The bootstrap file loads the Plugin Update Checker library and points it to this repository on GitHub.
+The bootstrap file loads the bundled Plugin Update Checker library and points it to this repository on GitHub.
 When you tag a new release, WordPress will see the update and offer it to every site running this plugin.
-Make sure the library is installed and that the repository URL (`https://github.com/GeorgeWebDevCy/tcn-mlm`) is correct for your hosting setup.
+Keep the `plugin-update-checker/` directory in place (or provide your own autoloader) and confirm that the repository URL (`https://github.com/GeorgeWebDevCy/tcn-mlm`) matches your hosting setup.

 = Can I change the repository URL without editing core files? = Yes.
 Hook into `tcn_mlm_update_repository_url` and return the URL for your public repository, or define the `TCN_MLM_UPDATE_REPOSITORY` constant in `wp-config.php` before the plugin loads.